johnmays/ML_class_repo_hidden/README.md

 ### Submissions:

 - Written Assignment 1 complete: final commit was on 09/08/22
-- Programming Assignment 1 is in progress
+- Programming Assignment 1 complete: final commit was on 09/30/22
-- Written Assignment 2 is in progress
+- Written Assignment 2 complete: final commit was on 09/30/22